Rapman: Supacell

 In February 2020, it was announced that Rapman was set to direct his second film, American Son, a remake of the 2009 French prison crime film A Prophet, starring Russell Crowe and Stephan James, for Paramount Pictures.
-However, it was eventually cancelled due to the negative impact that the COVID-19 pandemic had on the film and TV industry on halt.
+However, it was eventually cancelled due to the negative impact that the COVID-19 pandemic had on the film and TV industry, resulting in the project being put on halt.

 In November 2021, it was announced that Netflix had commissioned Supacell, a six-part superhero series created, written and directed by Rapman about a group of seemingly ordinary black-British people (a delivery driver, a gang leader, a nurse, a financially struggling father and a Cockney drug dealer) who unexpectedly develop superpowers.
 The series was released on 27 June 2024 to highly positive reviews from critics and audiences for its realistic portrayal of black people in Britain and for raising awareness of sickle cell disease.
 Upon its release, the series was number one on Netflix's global Top 10, with more than 18 million viewers in its first few weeks on the platform.
 In August 2024, the series was renewed for a second season.